ermiasgelaye/Yelp-Challenge/README.md

 Project Main Question:

-What are the most yelp restaurants and categories rating, reviews, and pricing turnout among the top four largest citiesa, and thir suburb areas in North America (New-York, Los Angeles, Chicago, and Toronto) ?
+What are the most yelp restaurants and categories ratings, reviews, and pricing turnout among the top four largest cities, and thir suburb areas in North America (New-York, Los Angeles, Chicago, and Toronto) ?

 Detail Project Question:

 * Which restaurants are getting top rating and reviews ?
 Business with most numbers of reviews, and rating with more than 3 rating
 * Which restaurants are getting bad ratings and reviews?
+Business with lower number of reviwes, and rating less than 2
+* Which categories are getting top rating and reviews ?
+Business with most numbers of reviews, and rating with more than 3 rating
+* Which categories are getting bad ratings and reviews?
 Business with lower number of reviwes, and rating less than 2
 * What average rating restaurants getting per cities ?
 * Percentage of restaurants falls uder the four price ranges
    - $= under $10